 Box turtles are lovely creatures and they can be good pets, but you need to think long and hard before you bring one home.
 While juvenile box turtles usually adjust to an indoor terrarium, most experts agree that the best housing for adults is outdoors.
-Unless you have the facilities to build a good sized outdoor pen for your box turtle, where it can spend at least a good part of the year, you should think twice before getting a box turtle.
+Unless you have the facilities to build a good-sized outdoor pen for your box turtle, you should think twice before getting a box turtle.
 If the turtle will be kept indoors, you will have to consider building a custom enclosure or invest in a very large terrarium.
+It will also need a basking heat source and an ultraviolet light.

-Box turtles are not easy to care for or low maintenance pets.
-If you are able keep them healthy, they can be with you a long time and you might have to make provisions for someone to care for them if something happens to you.
-Unfortunately, many box turtles that find their way into the pet trade end up dying young due to the misunderstanding of the care they require.
+Box turtles are not easy to care for or low-maintenance pets.
+If you can keep them healthy, they can be with you a long time and you might have to make provisions for someone to care for them if something happens to you.
+They typically live for 25-35 years but some have lived to over 100 years old.
+Unfortunately, many box turtles that find their way into the pet trade end up dying sooner, due to the misunderstanding of the care they require.

-The North American box turtles most commonly kept as pets include:
+The North American box turtles most commonly kept as pets include the following:

 - Eastern Box Turtle (Terrapene carolina carolina)